Compress PDF

 6. 6

-Typical compression ratios
+Typical compression results

-PDF type Before After (medium) Savings
+PDF type Before After (balanced) What to expect

-Scanned contract (300 dpi) 25 MB 4 MB 84%
+Scanned contract (300 dpi) 25 MB 4-8 MB Large savings

-Photo-heavy catalogue 40 MB 12 MB 70%
+Photo-heavy catalogue 40 MB 10-15 MB Large savings

 Quality settings, explained